 - Consulate interview

-In rare instances, some couples may have to attend a fraud interview if the government has any doubts whether the intended marriage is a real one.
+In rare instances, some couples may have to attend a fraud interview if the government has any doubts whether the intended marriage is real or not.

 After Arriving in the U.S.

-It is best to get married as soon as possible after entering the U.S., as getting a marriage certificate takes time and it is required to apply for Adjustment of Status.
+It is best to get married as soon as possible after entering the U.S., since getting a marriage certificate takes time and it is required to apply for an Adjustment of Status.

-If you could not get married within 90 days for unexpected reasons and if you still want to get married, get married as soon as possible.
-However, your spouse would need to file Form I-130 along with Form I-485, Adjustment of Status application.
-Don’t leave the United States if you are late by 6 months or more, as you would be subject to 3-year (more than 180 days illegally) or 10-year (more than 1 year illegally) bars for re-entering the U.S.
+If you could not get married within 90 days for unexpected reasons and you still want to get married, get married as soon as possible.
+However, your spouse would need to file Form I-130 along with a Form I-485, Adjustment of Status application.
+Don’t leave the United States if you are late by 6 months or more, as you would be subject to a 3-year (more than 180 days illegally) or 10-year (more than 1 year illegally) bar for re-entering the U.S.